sunmer/Typescript-VueJS-and-AWS-template/README.md

 ## Application architecture
  **Server**
  * The API of the application which is served via Express.
-Lives in folder /server.
+Folder /server.

  **Web**
  * The front-end of the application which is served via the http-server.
-Lives in folder /web.
+Folder /web.

  **Nginx**
- * Serves as a reverse proxy to route requests to either the api located under /server, or the front-end located under /.
-Lives in folder proxy.
+ * Serves as a reverse proxy to route requests to either the API or the Web.
+Folder /proxy.

-## Install server

-Inside the server folder use the command
+## How do I get the application running locally?

+**Step 1 - compiling the API**
+Set up the API by going to your terminal and to the folder /server.
+Then execute the following commands:

 ```sh